Do you want to help your students within your total capacity? If so, understanding the “zone of proximal development” is crucial for you.

 Step 4.
 Sum It Up

 Finally, teachers should evaluate the new learning level of the students.
 Once they have taught a new thing to students, they should monitor their ZPD level after that.
 This will help teachers understand whether a student has mastered a skill.
-If a student is now capable of performing a task without teachers’ help, they can increase the difficulty level to expand the student’s knowledge base.
+If a student can now perform a task without teachers’ help, they can increase the difficulty level to expand the student’s knowledge base.

 Zone of Proximal Development Example

 When the concept of ZPD and scaffolding is applied correctly, it can teach things to students beyond their capabilities.
-Here check out some common ZPD examples in schools:
+Check out some common ZPD examples in schools:

 When a preschool student struggles to read a complete sentence, the teacher can ask them to read one word at a time.
-Once a student reads all the words present in a sentence, the teacher asks them to read the entire sentence altogether.
+Once a student reads all the words in a sentence, the teacher asks them to read the entire sentence.

 To teach students how to draw a rectangle, the teacher first draws two horizontal lines and then connects them with two vertical lines.
 Teachers repeat the process until students are experts in drawing a rectangle.